mwierszycki/abaqus_jobs_sequence_launcher/README.md

 ```
 Type number of cores or `Q` to stop script.

-If the `jobs.txt` file will be found in the directory the script will ask if to use it:
+If the `jobs.txt` file will be found in the directory the script will ask if it should be used it:
 ```
 The jobs.txt file has been found.
 Would you use it?
 [Y]es/[N]o/[Q]uit
 ```